2019 Wireless Emergency Alert Test

 - Will I receive a WEA message if I’m visiting an area where I don’t live, or outside the area where my phone is registered?
 Yes, if you have a WEA-capable phone and your wireless carrier participates in the program.
 (More than 100 carriers, including all of the largest carriers, do.)

-- What if I travel into a threat area after a WEA message is already sent?
-If you travel into a threat area after an alert is first sent, your WEA-capable device will receive the message when you enter the area.
+- What if I travel into Hamilton County after the test WEA message is already sent?
+If you travel into Hamilton County between 9 a.m. and 9:30 a.m. on September 4th, your WEA-capable device will receive the message when you enter Hamilton County.

 - Will I be charged for receiving WEA messages?
 No. This service is offered for free by wireless carriers.
 WEA messages will not count towards texting limits on your wireless plan.